 Madagascan Palms will rarely flower in a domestic setting due to the unfavourable growing conditions.
 For the sake of education, their flowers will appear only on mature specimens during the spring or summer months, with an inflorescence vaguely resembling white Jasmine.

-Keep an eye out for mealybugs, spider mite, scale, thrips, whitefly & root mealybugs.
-Common diseases associated with Madagascan Palms are root rot, red leaf-spot, heart rot, botrytis & southern blight - click here to learn more about these issues.
+Keep an eye out for mealybugs, spider mites, scale, thrips, whitefly & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter in soil.
+Common diseases associated with Madagascan Palms are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.